ldematte/BillPokemon/README.md

 ## Running

-### Without docker

 - Download and install the .NET SDK for your platform at https://dotnet.microsoft.com/download
 - clone the repo
 - cd into the project directory (cd BillPokemon)

+### Without docker

 - at the prompt, write `dotnet run` and press enter

-You can now open the browser to https://localhost:49155/swagger/index.html and use Swagger to read the API docs and/or try it out.
+You can now open the browser to https://localhost:5001/swagger/index.html and use Swagger to read the API docs and/or try it out.
+Or you can use any tool like kttp-repl or httpie to query the service directly.

 To run tests, cd into the tests directory and run `dotnet test`

 ### With docker

+- at the prompt, write `dotnet build` and press enter

 There is a Docker file in the BillPokemon project directory (BillPokemon\BillPokemon).
 CD to the project directory and run